How to Create a Bootable UEFI USB Flash Drive for Installing Windows 7, Windows 8, or Windows 8.1

 This will show you how to change the account type of an user account to be either a standard, administrator, guest, or other group type of your choice in Windows 8, Windows RT, Windows 8.1, and Windows RT 8.1.

-You must be logged in as an administrator to be able to do this tutorial.
+You must be signed in as an administrator to be able to change an account type.

 How to Require Users to Sign in with User Name and Password in Windows 8 and 8.1

 You must be signed in as an administrator to be able to do the steps in this tutorial.

 When set to have users enter a user name and password to sign in, you will see "Other user" listed with a user name and password field like below.

 You can click/tap on the Sign-in options link to select to sign in to either a local or Microsoft account.

 You will not be able to sign in to a local account if you have Microsoft selected.

 You will not be able to sign in to a Microsoft account if you have local selected...